apache/tika/README.md

 Getting Started
 ===============
-Pre-built binaries of Apache Tika standalone applications are available from https://tika.apache.org/download.html .
+Pre-built binaries of Apache Tika standalone applications are available [here](https://tika.apache.org/download.html).
 Pre-built binaries of all the Tika jars can be fetched from Maven Central or your favourite Maven mirror.

 **Tika 1.X reached End of Life (EOL) on September 30, 2022.**